 “Are you just going to run away every time life gets a bit tough?” said by a male friend of mine, has to be my favourite sweeping statement made to date.

-My initial reaction to this was naturally ‘get f*cked’ and other defensive retorts like ‘I have staying power you know’ and ‘I do have emotional strength to face issues in my life, you complete moron’.
+My initial reaction to this was naturally “p*ss off” and other defensive retorts like “I do have the emotional strength to face issues in my life, you moron“.

 Perhaps, on reflection, I was a little harsh.